 Administrative and teaching personnel may take actions regarding student behavior, other than those specifically provided in this policy and the Student Discipline Act, which are reasonably necessary to aid the student, further school purposes, or prevent interference with the educational process.
-Such actions may include, but need not be limited to, counseling of students, parent conferences, rearrangement of schedules, requirements that a student remain in school after regular hours to do additional work, restriction of extracurricular activity, or requirements that a student receive counseling, psychological evaluation, or psychiatric evaluation upon the written consent of a parent or guardian to such counseling or evaluation.
+Such actions may include, but need not be limited to, counseling of students, parent conferences, referral to restorative justice practices or services, rearrangement of schedules, requirements that a student remain in school after regular hours to do additional work, restriction of extracurricular activity, or requirements that a student receive counseling, psychological evaluation, or psychiatric evaluation upon the written consent of a parent or guardian to such counseling or evaluation.
 Disciplinary consequences may also include in-school suspension, Saturday School, and any other consequence authorized by law.
 District administrators may develop building-specific protocols for the imposition of student discipline.

-In this policy, references to "Principal" shall include building principals, the Principal's designee, or other appropriate school district administrators.
+In this policy, references to "Principal" shall include building principals, the principal's designee, or other appropriate school district administrators.